The Kit Flow

 Output: Working product in production

-Handoff: Once live with users, move to PMF OS
+Handoff: Once live with users, move to Product OS

 Stage 3: PMF